NMAC427/dotfiles/README.md

 - Set the zsh theme using `fasttheme {name}`.
 - Some tools might require Rosetta 2 to run.
 You can install it by running `softwareupdate --install-rosetta`.
+- For file syncing with unison, you must add a remote with the name `unison` in your ssh config.
+You can customize your config in the `~/Library/Application Support/Unison/custom.prf` file.